-Epilepsy is usually treated with anti-seizure medication (ASM - previously called anti-epileptic drugs or AEDs).
+Epilepsy is usually treated with anti-seizure medication (ASM).
 ASM aims to prevent seizures from happening but doesn't cure epilepsy.

 Up to 70% (7 in 10) of people with epilepsy could have their seizures completely stopped with ASM.

 ASM does not stop seizures happening for everyone, so other types of treatment may be considered, such as vagus nerve stimulation (VNS) therapy or epilepsy surgery.